 We accommodate persons with disabilities.
 Please call 785-864-5823 or mark the space on the registration form, and a KUPCE representative will contact you to discuss your needs.
 To ensure accommodation, please register at least two weeks before the start of the seminar.
 See the nondiscrimination policy below.

-A full refund of registration fees, less a $50 administrative fee, will be available if requested in writing at email@example.com and received by April 26, 2019.
+A full refund of registration fees, less a $50 administrative fee, will be available if requested in writing at email@example.com and received by March 27, 2020.
 No refunds will be made after that date.
 A $30 fee also will be charged for returned checks.
 (Please note that if you fail to cancel by the deadline and do not attend, you are still responsible for payment.)
-KUPCE reserves the right to cancel the 31st Annual Media and the Law Seminar and return all fees in the event of insufficient registration.
+KUPCE reserves the right to cancel the 33rd Annual Media and the Law Seminar and return all fees in the event of insufficient registration.
 The liability of the University of Kansas is limited to the registration fee.
-The University of Kansas will not be responsible for any losses incurred by registrants, including but not limited to airline cancellation charges or hotel deposits.
+The University of Kansas will not be responsible for any losses incurred by registrants, including but not limited to airline cancellation charges or hotel deposits

 KU Professional & Continuing Education does not share, sell or rent its mailing lists.
 You have our assurance that any information you provide will be held in confidence by KUPCE.

 We occasionally use mailing lists that we have leased.
 If you receive unwanted communication from KUPCE, it is because your name appears on a list we have acquired from another source.
 In this case, please accept our apologies.